Tete-Tete/Goroutines-pipeline/README.md

 ```
 This will create an executable file named `pipeline` in your current directory.
 Then run the executable file, and you can choose use 1 or 2 and you will get different outputs which is the time for running this file.

-### Benchmark Results
-- **Without Goroutines**: The benchmark results showed that the sequential execution was significantly slower.
-- **With Goroutines**: The concurrent version effectively reduced the processing time, demonstrating the benefits of Go's concurrency model.

 ## Testing
 ### Running Tests